Learn how to make a wine bottle tiki torch in less than 10 minutes. Keep bugs at bay with one of these beautiful wine bottle crafts!

 - Tea Tree Oil

-One ounce of fuel will last approximately an hour.
+An ounce of fuel last about one hour.

 Do not use kerosene or gasoline in your torch.